tokiponacensus/tokiponacensus.github.io/_posts/2021-06-02-census-results.md

 <div id="How often do you use (read/listen/write/speak) Toki Pona?_tp"></div>

 ## Toki Pona skills
-Speaking and listening were the weakest reported skills.
+Listening, conversation and speaking were the weakest reported skills.
 Speaking is considered easier than listening.
 <div id="Which of these are true for you?"></div>
 <div id="Which of these are true for you?_tp"></div>